 Mechanical ventilators may incorporate software into the ventilator interface that allows a respiratory therapist (RT) to evaluate real-time patient-ventilator interactions.
 Graphics are displayed as different types of waveforms.
 The most common waveforms measure flow, pressure, and volume, and are graphed on a scale of time, called a scaler.
 Waveforms that use a scaler are useful in identifying the breath type, mode of ventilation, and auto-positive end-expiratory pressure (auto-PEEP).
 Waveforms that use loops or curves are helpful to monitor pulmonary compliance, airway resistance, and flow patterns.

 Patient–ventilator asynchrony, also called dyssynchrony, may occur when the ventilator is not set appropriately to meet the ventilation demands or timing of the patient’s breath.
 Patient–ventilator asynchrony may be associated with patient discomfort, distress, and poor clinical outcomes, such as more ventilator, intensive care, or inpatient days.
-Asynchrony may happen in any mode of ventilation and during any phase of the breath.undefined#ref1">1
+Asynchrony may happen in any mode of ventilation and during any phase of a breath.

 RTs must be able to assess waveform graphics to determine patient–ventilator synchrony.
 Using waveform analysis allows the RT to adjust the ventilator settings for a more comfortable experience while preventing ventilator-induced lung injury.
 It takes time and practice to acquire an understanding of graphics and how to use waveforms to assess patient-ventilator synchrony.